Scripture Reference: Daniel 6

 When the Medes and Persians conquered Babylon (the night of the handwriting on the wall) a lot of things changed for the Jews.
 The new king was Cyrus.
 Cyrus’ policy was to let some of the Jews return to Jerusalem.
 This fulfilled God’s promise that the Jews would return to their land after 70 years of captivity.

 Many Jews returned to Jerusalem but some, like Daniel, decided to stay in Babylon.
 Daniel was a well-respected elderly statesman.
 He had served Nebuchadnezzar and his descendants.
 Now he was given a place in the new Medo-Persian government.

-Cyrus was emperor but Darius served under him as king of Babylon.
+Cyrus was king over the Medo-Persian Empire but Darius served under him as ruler of Babylon.
 Darius saw that Daniel was intelligent and well-respected so he gave him an official title and job as one of the three administrators over the 120 satraps that oversaw the country.
 His work so impressed the king that he was considering appointing him as head of the government.
 This made the other officials jealous.
 They searched for ways to ruin Daniel’s reputation before the king.

 Daniel not only had a good reputation – he lived up to it.
 His enemies could not find anything to criticise him for.
 Since they could not find any fault, they focussed on something else – Daniel’s faith.
 Daniel had been faithful to the Lord his whole life.
 Using the legal system to catch Daniel seemed logical.
 If they could make his faith illegal, he would surely be a lawbreaker and make the king angry.

 A group of administrators and satraps flattered King Darius by suggesting that everybody in the land of Babylon must bring their requests to him alone.
 Neither man nor god was to be asked for anything for a whole month.
 The plotters probably had such a law written out, and with a little persuasion, Darius signed it.